CIT2318/more-mvc-practice/README.md

 }
 ```

-* Modify the other PHP files to use the *auth-fncs.php* file.
+* Modify the other PHP files to use the *auth-fncs.php* file, just like we did with the film model last week.
 For example in *login.php* you might have some code like the following that uses *auth-fns.php*:
 ```php
 ...
 $username=$_POST['username'];